pkeir/strava-cpp/README.md

 # Strava Cpp

-C++ API bindings to v3 of the Strava API.
-Currently a work in progress.
+C++ API bindings to V3 of the Strava API.
+This API supports reading and updating of the Strava Dataset however file uploads and webhook events are not yet supported.
+The following operations are supported.

+* Authentication
+* Athletes
+* Activities
+* Clubs
+* Routes
+* Running Races
+* Segments
+* Segment Efforts
+* Streams

+While the following sections are reserved for a later date.

+* Uploads (Revolves around bespoke file types)
+* Webhook Events (Need Strava inc permissions)

 ## Example